imrehorvath/ArduinoYun/README.md

 My connecting post: [Programming an AVR MCU in JavaScript](http://imrehorvath.wordpress.com/2015/01/02/programming-an-avr-mcu-in-javascript/)

 **Note** that, there is another fine and similar solution, but in Ruby.
 The [Arduino Firmata](http://shokai.github.io/arduino_firmata/).
-The difference is that you can only use it with a PC or Mac, but bot with the Embedded Linux on the Yun.
+The difference is that you can only use it with a PC or Mac, but not with the Embedded Linux on the Yun.
 That is because the Ruby gems with native extensions are not supported on the Embedded Linux system at this time.

 # Reasoning